MITK/MITK/CONTRIBUTING.md

 * the automatic tests for the PR are successful.
 * it has been accepted by an MITK developer.

+PRs are merged by MITK developers and cannot be merged by external contributors on their own.

 ### Decision-Making Process